denji/nginx-tuning/README.md

 NGINX Simple DDoS Defense
 -------------------------

-This is far away from secure DDoS defense but can slow down some small DDoS.
-Those configs are also in test environment and you should do your values.
+This is far away from a secure DDoS defense but can slow down some small DDoS.
+This configuration is for a testing environment and you should use your own values.

 ```nginx
 # limit the number of connections per single IP